Warner Bros. Discovery Global Experiences: Warner Bros. Themed Entertainment

 It wasn't until the late 1980s when Warner Bros. began dabbling in the theme park industry again.
 Terry Semel President and Chief Operating Officer of Warner Bros. had a great working relationship with Graham Burke an executive from Village Roadshow.
 Together the two of them came up with the idea for a theme park on the Gold Coast of Australia.
 Since theme park veteran and former President of Disneyland was already employed with the company, Semel and Burke went to C. V. Wood with their idea.
 Once he was on board, Wood was appointed the President of the newly created Warner Bros.
 Recreational Enterprises to oversee the design, development and construction of the new park dubbed Warner Bros.
 Movie World.

 The new park opened June 3, 1991 after nearly two years of construction.
 The 415 acre park, which focused on the film industry was a massive success.
 Unfortunately, Wood died less than a year after the opening of the park.
 But advisor under Wood, Nicholas Winslow was appointed the new president.
 Due to the success of the first park, expansion became the overall goal and Winslow along with his team began scouting locations for more parks.

 In 1993, the perfect location was found in Germany with the former Bavaria Film Park in Bottrop-Kirchhellen, which had closed earlier that year.
 The site was selected for its high population, its convenient site access and the incentives given by the German government.
 At a press conference in December 1993, Warner Bros. announced its plans for the second Movie World park.
 The company went on to invested $250 million into the demolition of the old park and construction Warner Bros.
 Movie World Germany.
 The construction lasted roughly two years and the park's grand opening happened June 29, 1996.

 By the time Parque Warner Madrid was in development, TimeWarner decided they wanted to get out of all of their fixed asset businesses, i.e. their theme parks as well as their Warner Bros.
 Studio Store's.
 By 1999 Warner Bros. had shrunk Warner Bros.
 International Recreational Enterprises until it was nothing more than a division under Consumer Products.
 Six Flags went on to complete the construction of Parque Warner Madrid and operate it.
 Until 2004 when they sold their shares of the park to Warner Bros.

 It was announced May 2, 2016, that Peter Van Roden was appointed Senior Vice President of Warner Bros.
 Themed Entertainment.

-In April 2022, following the merger of parent company WarnerMedia and Discovery, Inc., the Discovery Destinations parks joined the theme park division.